Curious about what an OKR is? And how to use them?

 For example, expanding the footprint of your organization across multiple countries or doubling your revenue in a year.

 You also need to set counterbalancing results to balance out your ambitions.

 Unidimensional ambitious OKRs can spell disaster for your outcomes.

 Because they’re so ambitious, they might be too hard to tackle — making them impossible to achieve.
 A counterbalance is a more realistic key result you attach to them to make these aspirational OKRs more attainable!

-For example, to counterbalance “reducing crime rate by 20% in two months”, the detectives could set another more moderate key result like: arrest 10 perps per week.
+For example, to counterbalance doubling revenue in a year, you could set another more moderate key result like: onboard an additional 10 clients per month.